Our Continuing Education Programs

 RN-Coder Network teaches you how to "code," review patient charts for a wide variety of audits, teach you the fundamentals of how to prevent & detect fraud & abuse -- and how to start your own business (if you want) providing these services as a "Vendor" rather than as an employee.

 RN-Coder COMBO PKG ONLY $1999!
-Until March 31st - THIS IS A LIMITED TIME OFFER
+Thru April 30th - THIS IS A LIMITED TIME OFFER

 NURSES!
-We had to move the venue due to nurses wanting these classes!
-We will be at the Homewood Suites (mini-apartments! with FREE hot breakfast & dinner & WIFI!) in Henderson, about 10 minutes south of The Strip.
+We will be at the Homewood Suites (mini-aartments! with FREE hot breakfast & dinner & WIFI!) in Henderson, about 10 minutes south of The Strip.
 FREE transportation to/from McCarren Airport, and casinos! *Schedule subject to change without notice.
-CLICK HERE FOR COMPLETE 2014 SCHEDULE.

 ALL PROGRAMS ARE AVAILABLE ONLINE 24/7, SELF-PACED WITH NO TIMES LIMITS.
 ATTENDING CLASS IN LAS VEGAS IS OPTIONAL.